-The balances in the table remain well above the minimum thresholds set by the Council's S151 officer and both the General Fund and Housing Revenue Account are expected to be at higher levels than at 31/3/2021.
+The table shows that balances are and will remain well above the minimum thresholds set by the Council's S151 officer and both the General Fund and Housing Revenue Account.
 A significant amount of HRA resources are applied to expenditure within the capital programme and this funding is set based on affordability and maintaining the HRA balance above the £2m threshold.

-The UK economy continues to face uncertainty due to the ongoing financial challenges associated with aftermath of the COVID-19 pandemic and high inflation levels.
+The UK economy continues to face uncertainty due to the ongoing financial challenges associated with high inflation levels.
 The Bank of England has increased the base rate several times since 2022/23, which affects interest rates for mortgages and loans.
 Inflation is used to drive expenditure and income assumptions in revenue budget planning.
 The Council lends its cash balances externally to generate a return for delivering council services while managing security and liquidity.
-Short term loans were used in 2022/23 to fund the capital programmethough this reduced from a high point of £50m at end of 2021/22 to £40m at the end of that year, external borrowing in 2023/24 initially reduced to around £29m in December 2023 and is expected to reach a maximum of £40m at the end of 2023/24.
+Short term loans were used in 2022/23 to fund the capital programme though this reduced from a high point of £50m at end of 2021/22 to £40m at the end of that year, external borrowing in 2023/24 initially reduced to around £29m in December 2023 and is expected to reach a maximum of £40m at the end of 2023/24.
 Cost pressures from inflation, energy prices, and national living wage pressures and interest rates have all been taken into account for the 2023/2024 budget.